 Otolaryngology Student Interest Group

 The department sponsors an Otolaryngology Interest Group for University of Michigan medical students.
 The group meets frequently, providing students with the opportunity to hear from faculty speakers and participate in a question and answer session during a department-funded lunch or dinner.
-Interested students should contact Summer Schaible for more information.
+Interested students should contact Abby Pollak for more information.

 Our department is dedicated to fostering a diverse and inclusive environment for our trainees.
 Please see the below grants available through the American Academy of Otolaryngology-Head and Neck Surgery for aspiring otolaryngology trainees: